 Did you accidentally leave a group off the list?
 Have a family member requesting a photo of just the two of you?
 Well, you had 30-minutes set aside for family photos and you’ve still got 15 minutes left.
 Bring it on!
 Oh, and since you didn’t take an hour with family photos you didn’t have to sacrifice your Husband & Wife sunset portraits!
 So now you’ll go home with more photos of just you and your sweetheart together with that beautiful glowy light.
 And my favorite: you got to spend some more alone time together.
 Win!

 Please believe me when I say that having a Family Photos List is a win-win-win (I feel like it really deserves another “win”...) situation!

 Looking for some more wedding planning tips?
 Check out the Client Education portion of my blog!

 Need a quick template to use for those Traditional Family Groupings?
-There’s a great one HERE!
+Here’s a great Family Photo List for your Wedding Day HERE!